-The Robotic Surgery Research and Training Program at Boston Children's Hospital believes every child is entitled to the most technologically advanced care possible delivered by a collaborative team of experts.
+The Robotic Surgery Program at Boston Children's Hospital believes every child is entitled to the most technologically advanced care possible delivered by a collaborative team of experts.
 We employ the latest advances in computerized diagnostics and treatment techniques.
 This, combined with the clinical skills of the medical staff, ensures the highest level of patient care.

 Common procedures performed at Boston Children’s Hospital include: